AABearBots/First-Closed-Doors-Competition/README.md

 Make sure you have an account with [Poloniex](https://poloniex.com/).
 If you don't, move swiftly and open one ASAP, as there may be a waiting period.
 You can attempt the verification process, however, you should be able to trade even if you don't verify your account.

-#### Step 2: Join Dev's WhatsApp Group
+#### Step 2: Join Our Telegram Channel

-Send us an email to feedback at advancedalgos dot org with your name and phone number.
-We will add you to a closed WhatsApp Group through which we will offer support.
+[Join our Telegram Channel](https://t.me/advancedalgos) through which we will offer support before and during the competition.

 #### Step 3: Your Own Bots

 The next step is creating your own GitHub Organization and your own bots.
 We will go through the whole process further down this document.
+In the meantime, please get acquiented with the definitions below.

 ### About Bots

+The AA Platform handles three different types of bots, differentiating them by their incumbencies:

+#### Extractor Bots

+They extract raw trades and order books data from exchanges and store it in a standardized format for other bots to consume.

+You will not need to program these kinds of bots for this competition, as we will be using an existing one --[Charly](https://github.com/AAMasters/AACharly-Extraction-Bot)-- which gets raw data from Poloniex, the one exchange we will be working with.

+#### Indicator Bots

+They process raw trades data and other indicators to output elaborate data structures, mainly technical indicators, for AA Trading Bots to consume.

+You will most likely need to program indicator bots in order to perform Technical Analysis studies or functions.
+While it is true that you can process data and do all sorts of calculations from within your trading bot's code, this is not recommended.
+Advanced Algos Ltd. encourages developers to respect incumbencies assigned to each type of bot, for several reasons:

+1. The AA Platform's architecture is designed so that bots can consume data from other bots, in order for the network to reuse resources.
+By respecting the incumbencies of each type of bot you contribute to growing the platform along with the embedded ecosystem in a sustainable manner.

+2. The AA Platform is set up as a marketplace of Extractor, Indicator and Trading Bots.
+If you program and release an Indicator Bot, you will soon be able to monetize that effort as bots consuming the data your Indicator Bot generates will pay you a fee.

+3. If instead of creating an Indicator Bot, you do the calculations from within your Trading Bot, anyone can come at a later time, extract from your Trading Bot the code that performs the calculations, and create their own Indicator Bot with it.
+This means you may permanently lose the chance to monetize the indicator functions and effectively allow someone else to do it instead.

+#### Trading Bots

+They automate trading strategies and place orders through the platform, which connects to exchanges via APIs to trade cryptocurrency.

 Each Dev Team is allowed to compete with one trading bot only.
 You can create as many Indicator Bots as required to implement your strategy.
-If you find that making calculations within your trading bot’s code instead of creating actual indicator bots is preferable, feel free to do so.

 **Once a bot is released in the competition it cannot be modified.**